ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 In short, whatever we don't use for the bounty or the tx fee has to go back to the user as change.

 Now with that out of the way we can begin creating our output candidates.
 First we are going to create our Math Bounty Box output candidate.
-This will be via the `create_candidate` function provided by the EPF.
+This will be via the `create_candidate` function provided by the HDF.

 ```rust
 // Creating our Math Bounty Box output candidate